Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-The first fake clue is decent, pointing towards podcasts (news, information, educational content) while explicitly misdirecting from 'drama'.
-However, the 'viewers' part is a slight inconsistency for podcasts.
-The second fake clue is weak, as 'mainly centers on promoting products and services' doesn't strongly or convincingly point to 'Video game' or 'Podcast' as their primary function, making it less effective at misdirection to the given wrong choices.
-It points more to advertising in general, not the choices provided.
+These clues are highly effective at misdirection.
+The first clue strongly points to 'Podcast' (informational content) or even a documentary type of TV show (but 'not drama' is key).
+The second clue is excellent for 'Podcast' (heavy ad reads, sponsorships) and could also slightly apply to 'Video game' (in-game promotions).
+Both are entirely unrelated to the core characteristics of a 'TV show' and convincingly guide players towards the incorrect choices, particularly 'Podcast'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices